yashikasharma0301/ros2-lidar-object-detector/README.md

 - Search for **Visualize Lidar** from the menu and click on it
 - Refresh the lists of topics and choose the '/scan' topic.
 Ensure that **Display Lidar Visualisation** is checked.

+NOTE: If using Gazebo Harmonic, just change the gazebo launch cmd in launch file to  "cmd=['gz', 'sim', world_path, '--verbose', '-r'],"

 2. **Start the LiDAR Object Detection Node**

 In a new terminal, source the workspace and run the scan filter: